 Ultimately, differences in export between the euphotic zone and the wintertime mixed layer are important when considering the role of the biological pump for carbon sequestration (Palevsky & Doney, 2018).
-Export below the wintertime mixed layer removes carbon from contact with the atmosphere for time scales longer than one year.
+Export below the wintertime mixed layer removes carbon from contact with the atmosphere for timescales longer than one year.
 Our results suggest that more carbon is sequestered below the wintertime mixed layer than leaves the euphotic zone.
+We further suggest a role for particle consumption by heterotrophes (microbes and zooplankton) in reducing the abundance of organic particles in the lower euphotic zone, making it net heterotrophic rather than primarily autotrophic.